sourcegraph/handbook/content/departments/marketing/product-marketing/launch-activity-list.md

-# GTM Launch Master Template
+# GTM Launch Activity List

 _This page documents many of the activities that should be considered for product & feature launches.
 For any given launch, it’s likely that only a subset of these activities will be completed; this serves as a guide for the team to build launch plans based on the context of the launch._